Ptkyr/1B/README.md

-# 1B
+# Notes
-Notes for the courses I took in 1B
+For the courses I took in my 1B term at UW